White-Raven/PowerEdge-shutup/README.md

 As of what you can do with these great little commands... well..

-You can run them as a cron job, or create a loop, or add some calculations pulling data for the inlet/outlet to fine tune even more, but point is, lets you set your fan speed to bare minimum RPM depending of how warm or cool is your room and how hard you hit your servers.
+You can run them as a cron job, or create a loop, but point is, lets you set your fan speed to bare minimum RPM depending of how warm or cool is your room and how hard you hit your servers.